michaelhelvey/michaelhelvey.dev/src/pages/posts/microtest_version_2.md

 final response as JSON using the `json` function, including the expected Typescript response type as a type argument.

-Microtest is highly customizing, allowing you to either customize default behavior, or draw down to the lower level libraries that power it, like `qs` or `node-fetch`.
+Microtest is highly customizable, allowing you to either change default behavior, or drop down to the lower level libraries that power it, like `qs` or `node-fetch`.
 For example:

 ```ts